Texting and Driving Accident Statistics - Distracted Driving (Updated 2022)

 - One-fourth of teenagers respond to at least one text message every time they drive and 20% of teens and 10% of parents report having multi-text message conversations while driving.

 2012 National Survey on Distracted Driving Attitudes and Behaviors

-Nearly half (48%) of drivers admit to answering their cell phone while driving.
+- Nearly half (48%) of drivers admit to answering their cell phones while driving.

-Of those who answer their phones while driving, 58% of drivers continue to drive while talking on the phone.
+- Of those who answered their phones while driving, 58% of drivers continued to drive while talking on the phone.

-A majority of respondents support laws that ban talking on cell phones, texting, or emailing while driving.
+- A majority of respondents supported laws that banned talking on cell phones, texting, or emailing while driving.

 2012 Texting Pedestrian Study